 This approach is easy to learn and implement in any learning environment with children of all ages!
-Keep reading to learn more about implementing KWL charts with early learners, and and be sure to download your free blank printable KWL template below to use in your planning.
+Keep reading to learn more about implementing KWL charts with early learners, and and be sure to download your KWL Template below to use in your planning.

 KWL charts support connections between instructional method and goals, and student interests and needs.
 There are many benefits to using this simple approach with young children.

 For educators, KWL charts help to organize the curriculum and support individualization in lesson plans and activity invitations.
 This results in children getting more of what they need in an effective way.

 For students, KWL charts are an opportunity to communicate wants, needs, and expectations for learning in the program.
 This creates a desire to learn and ownership over learning for students.

 One of the wonderful things about this tool is that it can be used with many different types of curriculum and learning environments.

 Regardless of approach, curriculum for young children typically uses themes, or topics of study, as a catalyst for teaching.
 Using themes keeps children engaged and provides a framework for learning.

 After determining the theme, educators can then work on picking out activities and gathering materials.
 Starting with a KWL chart helps educators with this second step.